The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Results

 \subsection{Number density evolution}

-As explained in the last section and in detail in Paper I, we identify SMBH-seeded halos by the condition that the isolation sphere of radius $d_{\rm iso}$ around a newly forming minihalo is not be populated by any other existing halo (of mass greater than our minihalo threshold mass).
+As explained in the last section and in \citetalias{Banik2019}, we identify SMBH-seeded halos by the condition that the isolation sphere of radius $d_{\rm iso}$ around a newly forming minihalo is not populated by any other existing halo (of mass greater than our minihalo threshold mass).
 The obtained results for the evolution of number density for different values of $d_{\rm iso}$ (in proper distance units) are shown in Fig. \ref{fig:nd}.
-The estimate for the observed number density of SMBHs in the local Universe, $n_{\rm SMBH}(z=0)$ (black square in the figure) is calculated by assuming that each galaxy with luminosity greater than $0.33L_*$ hosts a SMBH \citepalias[see][]{Banik2019}.
-Here $L_*$ is the characteristic luminosity corresponding to $M_{\rm B} = -19.7+5\log{h} = -20.55$ \citep[for e.g.,][]{N02}.
-The colored dotted lines show the number density evolution of total number of SMBHs, whereas the colored solid lines show the number density for seeded halos (which can be slightly smaller due to mergers).
-These results are from the highest resolution simulation with $4096^3$ particles.
-Compared to the number densities in Figure 1 of \citetalias{Banik2019}, the values obtained here are slightly lower (by a factor of $\sim1.45$ for 100 kpc, and $\sim1.65$ for 50 kpc) because we have considered periodic boundary conditions when identifying the seeds, which was not done in \citetalias{Banik2019}.
+The colored dotted lines show the number density evolution of total number of SMBHs, whereas the colored solid lines show the number density for seeded halos (which are slightly smaller, especially at lower redshifts, due to mergers).
+Compared to the number densities in Figure 1 of \citetalias{Banik2019}, the values obtained here are moderately lower (by a factor of $1.45$ for 100 kpc and $1.65$ for 50 kpc) because we have considered periodic boundary conditions when identifying the seeds, which was not done in \citetalias{Banik2019}.

+Fig. \ref{fig:nd} also shows some observational estimates of $n_{\rm SMBH}$.
+An estimate at $z=0$, presented in \citetalias{Banik2019}, is calculated by assuming that each galaxy with luminosity greater than $L_{\rm min}=0.33L_*$ hosts a SMBH, with the error bar around this point assuming a range of $L_{\rm min}$ from 0.1 to 1.0~$L_*$.
+Note, $L_*$ is the characteristic luminosity corresponding to $M_{B} = -19.7+5\log{h} = -20.55$ \citep[e.g.,][]{N02}.
+Recent observations of high redshift AGNs from JWST surveys have started providing lower limits on the number density of SMBHs in the early universe, with one such estimate presented by \cite{Harikane23}, from the sample of \cite{Nakajima23} (black diamonds in Fig. \ref{fig:nd}).
+Their estimate provides lower bounds on the observed number density of Type I AGN at redshifts $z=4$ to 7.

-From Fig. \ref{fig:nd}, it can be clearly seen that as the isolation distance is reduced, the number of formed SMBHs increases.
-This is expected because smaller $d_{\rm iso}$ results in more halos satisfying the isolation criteria for hosting SMBH seeds within our simulation volume.
+From Fig. \ref{fig:nd} illustrates the expected behaviour that as the isolation distance is reduced, the number of formed SMBHs increases, i.e., it is easier to satisfy the isolation distance criterion.
 We can also conclude that for a certain range of $d_{\rm iso}$ ($\approx 90$ kpc to $170$ kpc), the number density obtained is in reasonable agreement with the $z=0$ estimate.
-A key feature of the fiducial Pop III.1 SMBH seeding model, i.e., with $d_{\rm iso}=100\:$kpc, is that {\it all SMBHs have formed very early in the Universe: the process is essentially complete by $z\simeq 25$.}
+Thus, the case with $d_{\rm iso}=200\:$ kpc is disfavoured simply by its inability to produce enough SMBHs.
+A key feature of the fiducial model, i.e., with $d_{\rm iso}=100\:$kpc, is that {\it all SMBHs have formed very early in the Universe: the process is essentially complete by $z\simeq 25$.}